Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Experimental Results

-\section{Experimental results}
+\section{Experimental Results}

-In this section, we check the performance of Algorithms \ref{Single-1} and \ref{Single-2} on the synthetic and real-world data tensors.
-We conducted our experiments using MATLAB and on a computer with a 2.60 GHz Intel(R) Core(TM) i7-5600U processor and 8GB memory.
+In this section, we evaluate the performance of the proposed algorithms on both synthetic and real-world data tensors.
+All experiments were conducted using MATLAB on a computer equipped with a 2.60 GHz Intel(R) Core(TM) i7-5600U processor and 8 GB of memory.

-The first experiment is for the synthetic data.
-The second and third experiments are for image and video compression tasks.
-The last two experiments show applications of the proposed approaches to the image super-resolution and deep learning tasks.
+The first experiment uses synthetic data.
+The second and third experiments focus on image and video compression tasks, respectively.
+The final two experiments demonstrate the application of the proposed approaches to image super-resolution and deep learning tasks.

-The PSNR of two images $\underline{\bf X}$ and $\underline{\bf Y}$ is defined as
+The PSNR of two images $\underline{\mathbf{X}}$ and $\underline{\mathbf{Y}}$ is defined as

-where ${\rm MSE}=\frac{||\underline{\X}-\underline{\Y}||_F^2}{{\rm num}(\underline{\X})}$ and ''num($\underline{\bf X}$)'' stands for the number of elements of the data tensor $\underline{\bf X}$.
+where $\mathrm{MSE}=\frac{\|\underline{\mathbf{X}}-\underline{\mathbf{Y}}\|_F^2}{\mathrm{num}(\underline{\mathbf{X}})}$ and ``num($\underline{\mathbf{X}}$)'' stands for the number of elements of the data tensor $\underline{\mathbf{X}}$.
 The relative error is also defined as

 where $\X$ is the original tensor and $\widetilde{\X}$ is the approximated tensor.